gatsbyjs/gatsby/docs/blog/2017-02-21-1-0-progress-update-where-came-from-where-going/index.md

 of the query.
 This JSON file is then injected into the React component as props.

-Because we know at build-time what data is needed for every page, we can easily pre-fetch page data meaning even very complex, data-heavy pages load almost instantly.
+Because we know at build-time what data is needed for every page, we can easily pre-fetch page data meaning, even very complex data-heavy pages load almost instantly.

 This pattern of _colocating_ your queries next to your views is copied from the